firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-12-11-cleaning-up.md

 "I bought new treat biscuits today."

 The cat's ears perked up.
 "I resent the accusation that I may be open to bribery.
-I think I'll take myself away from such slander.
-Probably up to the Special Collections floor, where I'm sure it will be quieter and I can get peace for a nap."
+I think I'll take myself away from such slander, probably up to the Special Collections floor, where I'm sure it will be quieter and I can get peace for a nap."

 Mr. Bhansal smiled.
 "Thank you.
 I’ll be there shortly."